Morgan McDougall Creates LibGuide for 2019 Common Read

 What is this year's Common Read?
 What should incoming students expect from the reading experience?

 This year's Common Reading is What the Eyes Don't See: A Story of Crisis, Resistance, and Hope in an American City by Dr. Mona Hanna-Attisha.
 The book offers a nice blend of first-person narrative, explanations of scientific procedures and research, and really eye-opening information about lead poisoning.
 Due to the blended type of content within the book, it would make a great match for use within so many different disciplines.
 I expect that many first-year courses will integrate the book in some way, shape, or form into their curriculum.

 In addition to courses integrating the book into their curriculum, students can expect a lot of interesting programming and events on campus related to the reading throughout the fall semester, including a speaking presentation from Dr. Mona Hanna-Attisha herself on Tuesday, October 1.
-Students can register for the event.

 What is a LibGuide and how will students use it for the Common Read?